Amerigroup. An Anthem Company.

 Washington State Wraparound with Intensive Services (WISe) is a service delivery model designed to provide comprehensive behavioral health services to individuals 20 years of age or younger with complex behavioral health needs.
 Behavioral health agencies interested in adding WISe services to their contract should contact their provider network manager.

-* Beacon Health Options is an independent company providing data transferring services on behalf of Amerigroup Washington, Inc.
+*Carelon Behavioral Health is an independent company providing data transferring services on behalf of Wellpoint Washington, Inc.

 Partnership Access Line (PAL) for Moms